pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT02/README.md

 ---
 ### Literature Survey
-- We have read two papers “IoT-Enabled Smart Waste Management: A Comprehensive Study on Sensor Technologies and Implementation Strategies” and "IoT-Enabled Intelligent Garbage Management System for Smart City: A Fairness Perspective", both are 2024 papers.
+- We have read two papers “IoT-Enabled Smart Waste Management: A Comprehensive Study on Sensor Technologies and Implementation Strategies” and "IoT-Enabled Intelligent Garbage Management System for Smart City: A Fairness Perspective".
 Both propose solutions for a smart bin management and route optimization.

 - Both the papers use the LoRa technology for communication as it is the most cost-effective and energy-efficient communication protocol for long-range data transmission.
 The other methods like GSM, WiFi and ZigBee were also mentioned, but, LoRa remains the best protocol for the proposed system due to its scalability, energy efficiency, and affordability.
 So we have decided on using the LoRa technology for communication.